srini-555/coding-interview/docs/problems/array/2d/Get_Size_Of_Largest_Island.md

           Set<Integer> visitedCells = new HashSet();               // The set for recording all the visited cells stack.push(r0 * N + c0);                                 // Push the current cell to the stack (each cell has a unique number) visitedCells.add(r0 * N + c0);                           // Add the current cell to the visited cells
                                                                    // (each cell can be represented as a serial number, from 0 to N*N) while (!stack.isEmpty()) {
-              int code = stack.pop();
+              int serialNum = stack.pop();
-              int r = code / N;                                    // Calculate the row from the serial number int c = code % N;                                    // Calculate the column from the serial number for (int k = 0; k < 4; ++k) {                        // For current cell, there are 4 directions: up, left, down, right int nr = r + rowChange[k], nc = c + colChange[k];// Get the row and column of the next direction cell if (!visitedCells.contains(nr * N + nc)          // If the next direction cell is not visited
+              int r = serialNum / N;                               // Calculate the row from the serial number int c = serialNum % N;                               // Calculate the column from the serial number for (int k = 0; k < 4; ++k) {                        // For current cell, there are 4 directions: up, left, down, right int nr = r + rowChange[k], nc = c + colChange[k];// Get the row and column of the next direction cell if (!visitedCells.contains(nr * N + nc)          // If the next direction cell is not visited